badlydrawnrob/anki/source/docs/draw/index.md

 > ⤷ **`rich html`**

-- A short explanation of what we're trying to learn.
+- A short explanation of what we're trying to learn

 ## ✎ Other notes